Search

 PSY 223 Introduction to Psychology 3 credits

-An introduction to the basic concepts of human behavior, motivation, emotion, and personality, and a survey of the contemporary psychological field.
+An introduction to the basic concepts of human behavior, motivation, emotion and personality, and a survey of the contemporary psychological field.

-FNA 113 Fine Arts Appreciation 3 credits This course is designed to develop and expand an appreciation for music, art, and aesthetics.
+This course is designed to develop and expand an appreciation for music, art, and aesthetics.
 Introduces major movements and ideas in art, music, and architecture.
 Examines historical time periods and major figures including their philosophy, style, and view of aesthetics.
 Requires participation in cultural excursions.

 PHE 281 Health & Nutrition 1 credit